Here is the latest on injuries and roster moves involving MLB Pipeline's Top 100 prospects:

 Injury: Right elbow injury

 The Reds are being cautious with their second-ranked prospect after an MRI on his elbow showed no structural damage.
 Lowder said he didn't feel like he was recovering well from bullpens in January but feels great now that he's working with fellow rehabbing players.
-Manager Terry Francona declined to give a timetable for Lowder's return but said the team is hopeful that he can return by Opening Day.
-(Last updated: Feb.
-14)
+Manager Terry Francona declined to give a timetable for Lowder's return but said in mid-February that the team was hopeful that he could return by Opening Day, which came and went without a substantial update.
+(Last updated: March 27)

 Injury: Left-side core muscle injury